GeneralPancakeMSTR/pyOpenSubdivision/README.md

         pyOpenSubdiv_d.message = "pyOpenSubdiv package is available"
         pyOpenSubdiv_d.module = pyOpenSubdiv
     except ImportError:
-        pyOpenSubdiv_d.message = "sv: pyOpenSubdiv package is not available, Catmull-Clark subdivision will not be available" info(pyOpenSubdiv_d.message)
+        pyOpenSubdiv_d.message = "sv: pyOpenSubdiv package is not available, the OpenSubdivision node (Catmull-Clark subdivision) will not be available" info(pyOpenSubdiv_d.message)
         pyOpenSubdiv = None
     ...
     ```
+  - Minor change to "not available" message.

 - [x] `m settings.py`
   - Draw the `pyOpenSubdiv` dependency installation box in the Sverchok Preferences "Extra Nodes" tab.